 Welcome to Physical Education

 You can help your kids with their learning by asking them about the games they are playing in Physical Education class.
-Take a look at the video links with more fun soccer ideas and information and share stories of soccer memories from your childhood.
-Also, please make sure they come to school prepared to engage in high energy physical activity on their scheduled PE day.
+Please make sure they come to school prepared to engage in high-energy physical activity on their scheduled PE day.
 All students MUST wear sneakers on PE day.
 Other shoes are unsafe and can cause students to trip and fall.
-Also, sweat pants and a short sleeved t-shirts are suggested as the PE uniform.
-As the weather gets warmer, layer your children's clothing with the short sleeved t-shirt under the long sleeved layers.
-We want students to be able to remove outer layers to prevent over heating during PE play.
-PE uniform pieces are available for immediate purchase from limited stock supplies or can be ordered through the PE department.
-Please reach out to Mrs. Monte to request pricing or order forms.
+Also, sweat pants and short sleeved t-shirts are suggested as the PE uniform.
+As the weather changes, layer your children's clothing with a short sleeved t-shirt under the long sleeved layers.
+We want students to be able to remove the outer layers to prevent over heating during PE-play.
+A plastic or metal bottle with cool water is recommended for PE class.
+The children work hard and we teach them to stay hydrated.